 This is a primary school where it is worth separating “overall expected standard” from “higher standard”.
 The gap between the two gives a more precise sense of who is thriving academically.

-In 2024, 54.33% of pupils met the expected standard in reading, writing and maths combined.
-The England average is 62%, so the overall picture is below England average on this core combined measure.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and maths combined.
+The overall picture remains below the England midpoint on this core combined measure.

-Science is also below the England benchmark in the published data.
-In 2024, 73% reached the expected standard in science, compared with an England average of 82%.
+Science is stronger in the current published data.
+In the 2025 dataset, 80% reached the expected standard in science.

 Average scaled scores are published for reading (103), maths (104), and grammar, punctuation and spelling (104).
 These are useful for a finer-grained view of attainment, particularly where a cohort may be just below the expected standard threshold.

-Based on FindMySchool’s primary outcomes rankings (derived from official data), Newton Westpark Primary School is ranked 10,421st in England and 11th in Leigh.
-This places it below England average overall, within the bottom 40% band nationally.
+Based on FindMySchool's primary outcomes rankings (derived from official data), Newton Westpark Primary School is ranked 9,665th in England for primary academic outcomes and 7th in Leigh on the local primary ranking.
+This places it below the England midpoint overall.

 What this means for parents in practice is that the school’s strongest outcomes are likely to be found in targeted stretch for higher prior attainers, while the wider challenge is raising more pupils to the expected standard in the combined core measure.
 If you are comparing nearby options, the FindMySchool Local Hub and Comparison Tool can help you view KS2 indicators side-by-side without relying on headline judgements alone.